MicrosoftDocs/learn/learn-pr/wwl-language/guided-project-develop-conditional-branching-looping/includes/6-exercise-read-save-array-data.md

-In this final step of your development process, you will develop the data entry validation loops for each pet characteristic and then store the new ourAnimals array data.
-The detailed tasks that you will complete during this exercise are:
+In this exercise, you'll develop the data entry validation loops for each pet characteristic and then store the new `ourAnimals` array data.
+The detailed tasks that you complete during this exercise are:

 1. Read and validate species: build a loop and the inner code structure used to enter and validate the pet species.
 1. Construct pet ID: write the code that uses petCount and the species name to construct the petID value.